argilla-io/argilla/README.md

 @TODO give a one-liner or something else to create a data.
 Or provide a command which creates one or several demo datasets.

-> 🚒 **If you find issues, you can get direct support from the team and other community members by joining the [Slack Community](https://join.slack.com/t/rubrixworkspace/shared_invite/zt-whigkyjn-a3IUJLD7gDbTZ0rKlvcJ5g)**
+> 🚒 **If you find issues, get direct support from the team and other community members on the [Slack Community](https://join.slack.com/t/rubrixworkspace/shared_invite/zt-whigkyjn-a3IUJLD7gDbTZ0rKlvcJ5g)**

 ## Principles